 Moving a task back to the master list

 If you move a task from your daily todo list back to the master list, it will go back to the category/project it is assigned to.
-If you never assigned it to a category or project it will go into the default "Unassigned" category.
+If you never assigned it to a category or project it will go to the "Inbox".

 Moving a task to a different section in the day